willhbr/willhbr.github.io/_posts/2022/2022-03-20-the-good-and-bad-of-photos-for-macos.md

 Of course the real advantage to MacOS is that the photos library lives in the file system, and I can just go and look at it.
 The real, original bytes that came from my camera are fully within my grasp – I don't have to worry about transparent re-encoding as I move them around – and I can actually back them up to somewhere that isn't iCloud or Google Photos.
 I can include them in Time Machine, I can copy them to an external drive, or I can create my own janky system that uses `rsync` to copy them to a Raspberry Pi sitting on my network.

 I also now have access to more advanced or flexible software.
 As much as I like [Pixelmator Photo](https://www.pixelmator.com/photo/) it is limited to only making colour adjustments to a single layer.
 [Pixelmator Pro](https://www.pixelmator.com/pro/) on the other hand has all the same features (even with the same UI) but has layers (and layer masks!), effects (blurring and suchlike), and painting tools.
-This makes it possible to do things like [merge multiple fireworks shots into one picture](https://pics.willhbr.net/2022/01/01/post.html), [fake the motion of many ferries at once](https://pics.willhbr.net/2021/12/28/post.html)
+This makes it possible to do things like [merge multiple fireworks shots into one picture](https://pics.willhbr.net/2022/01/01/post.html), or [fake the motion of many ferries at once](https://pics.willhbr.net/2021/12/28/post.html).

 ![fireworks photo with implausible number of fireworks](https://pics.willhbr.net/photos/thumb-2022-01-01.jpeg)

 In addition to Pixelmator Pro, I've also found use in single-purpose utilities like [Starry Landscape Stacker](https://sites.google.com/site/starrylandscapestacker/home) and [Panorama Stitcher](https://www.panoramastitcher.com) – which has come in useful with my [still-quite-new DJI Mini 2](https://pics.willhbr.net/2022/02/06/post.html).

-While none of this is impossible on iPadOS, the tools are made with the assumption of a more serious use – for example I can stitch together 20 raw images from my a6500 and get a 1GB TIFF out the other end.
+While none of this is impossible on iPadOS, these tools are made with the assumption of a more serious use – for example I can stitch together 20 raw images from my a6500 and get a 1GB TIFF out the other end.
 Not a single pixel of data is lost, and the software on MacOS can scale to handle it without hitting any limits.

 ## The Bad